umbraco/UmbracoDocs/Extending/Content-Apps/index.md

 ## What are Content Apps?

-Content Apps are **companions** to the editing experience when working with content in the Umbraco backoffice.
+Content Apps are **companions** to the editing experience when working with content or media in the Umbraco backoffice.

 Content Apps are a new concept in v8.
 Editors can switch from editing 'Content' to accessing contextual information related to the item they are editing.